 Paper Culture Why do I love them?
 They plant a tree with EVERY order, their designs are kick ass, AND they use eco-friendly materials.
-I can't say enough good things.
-I got my personal cards from them last year and just ordered up a set for my Mom (we've been doing annual Elliott-family cards since 1986 y'all for reals, she's committed!) - Another awesome feature at Paper Culture is that you can have a designer review your card at no extra cost to make sure everything is looking good.
+I can’t say enough good things.
+I got my personal cards from them last year and just ordered up a set for my Mom (we’ve been doing annual Elliott-family cards since 1986 y’all for reals, she’s committed!) – Another awesome feature at Paper Culture is that you can have a designer review your card at no extra cost to make sure everything is looking good.
 I had one help me out with some of my colors to get them just so.
-They're currently running 40% off holiday cards through 12/12/17 so move on that deal while it's still going!
+They’re currently running 50% off new years cards through 12/27/17 so move on that deal while it’s still going!

 Parabo Press Parabo has some fun offerings including large engineering prints which are a beautiful way to showcase something like a big landscape or even a big family pic and bonus, they often have free print deals!
 I am a big fan of their squares and used them as part of my client gifts from last year.
 They also have softcover books and accordion prints that I think are perfect for grandparents and extended family gifts to tell more of a story.